MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-exec-query-memory-grants-transact-sql.md

  Queries that use dynamic management views that include `ORDER BY` or aggregates may increase memory consumption and thus contribute to the problem they are troubleshooting.

  The Resource Governor feature enables a database administrator to distribute server resources among resource pools, up to a maximum of 64 pools.
-Beginning with [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)], each pool behaves like a small independent server instance and requires 2 semaphores.
+Beginning with [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)], each pool behaves like a small independent server instance and requires two semaphores.
 The number of rows that are returned from `sys.dm_exec_query_resource_semaphores` can be up to 20 times more than the rows that are returned in [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)].

 ## Examples

- A typical debugging scenario for query time-out may look like the following:
+ A typical debugging scenario for query time-out may investigate the following:

 -   Check overall system memory status using [sys.dm_os_memory_clerks](../../relational-databases/system-dynamic-management-views/sys-dm-os-memory-clerks-transact-sql.md), [sys.dm_os_sys_info](../../relational-databases/system-dynamic-management-views/sys-dm-os-sys-info-transact-sql.md), and various performance counters.